What you’ll learn in this article:

 75% of people have mild symptoms of AMS over 10,000 feet.
 “Mild AMS does not interfere with normal activity and symptoms generally subside within two to four days as the body acclimatizes.”
 If, however, you begin to have moderate or severe symptoms and normal activity is difficult, please see a doctor immediately.
 The only sure relief of symptoms at this stage is to go to a lower altitude.
 Certain medications, supplemental oxygen, and hyperbaric chambers (and Gamow bags) that can relieve symptoms temporarily–but definitely see a physician!

 Checking Yourself (and Others) for Altitude Sickness

 One of the benefits of group travel to a high-altitude destination is that you have other sets of eyes keeping a helpful watch on you.
 However, there is a helpful way to assess yourself (or others) if you are traveling solo: the Lake Louise Score (LLS) for the diagnosis of Acute Mountain Sickness (AMS), for yourself or on others.
 You can find a link to this PDF scoresheet here.

 *All of the information here is for reference purposes only and is not intended to substitute for advice from a licensed health care professional.
 These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any health condition or disease.
 If you are experiencing medical issues, you should contact your medical healthcare provider.

-Here is a list of some popular worldwide destinations (including the United States) that sit at a high altitude.
+Here is a list of some popular high-altitude destinations worldwide!

 - Puno [Lake Titicaca], Peru = 12,556 feet (3,830m)